jonsch0219/Iot-Project-S23/README.md

         client = None
         print("Disconnected from Adafruit IO.")
 ```
-In order to connect to our adafruit IO this function is called, the callback function is.
+In order to connect to our adafruit IO this function is called.
 In mqttConnectTo the function tempSlider is set as a callback function which causes the MQTT client to call the method on a sperate thread to the main application thread.
 The upperbound is hardcoded to its max value 100 at start therefore we publish it directly when we connect.
 After that we subscribe to the templimit feed in order to recieve data from the slider.
 ```
 def mqttConnectTo():
     # Use the MQTT protocol to connect to Adafruit IO